Have you ever been annoyed that in e.g. Linux or FreeBSD, due to "conflicts",

 Disadvantages

-The only downside I can think of it that you can't use your package manager to keep all the tools up-to-date.
+The only downside I can think of is that you can't use your package manager to keep all the tools up-to-date.

 Other solutions